 You will be aware of other situations from your Midweek Groups that need prayer, but we also encourage you to use the prayer diary to pray for others in the church.
 An updated copy of the prayer diary is now available, so please ask Phil if you do not have one.

 Advance Notice: Do you enjoy camping?
 If so, you are invited to join the annual camping weekend over the May Bank Holiday - Friday 24 to Monday 27 May.
 This is a most enjoyable time of fun and fellowship, and help is available if you are not fully equipped.
 For further information see Phil.

-The January 2019 newsletter will be available on Sunday 6 January.
-Please send any Home news/prayer items to Julia D by Thursday 3 January to ensure inclusion.
+Finally, the May 2019 newsletter will be available on Sunday 28 April.
+Please remember to send any Home news/prayer items to Julia D by Thursday 25 April to ensure inclusion.

 When we preach Christ crucified,

 we have no reason to stammer, or stutter, or hesitate, or apologise;